A brief guide to Purchasing Flying Freehold Property in Jersey

 Passing of the contract

-To buy flying freehold property in Jersey, you do not sign a contract; instead, it is passed in the Royal Court and you or your attorney will attend court on a Friday afternoon to swear an oath to abide by the terms of the contract.
+When purchasing flying freehold in Jersey, you do not sign a contract; instead, it is passed in the Royal Court and you or your attorney will attend court on a Friday afternoon to swear an oath to abide by the terms of the contract.

 Attendance in court